Last updated on 2024-11-20

 Rudy spent his twentieth Christmas in Russia like his first, snowbound but warm in Siberia.
 But this time, this twentieth Russian Christmas, he was in the city, surrounded by friends, waiting out a blizzard on the floor of Vitaly and Maria’s apartment.

 Several hours ago, Rudy could still see the nearly full moon when he stepped out of his apartment with his ryukzak stuffed with chocolates and gifts for the children and his colleagues.
 He’d stayed in the city most of this week, helping Vitaly with campus network upgrades.
 But clouds blew in from the north and began throwing down cold rain.
 The sidewalk was slick by the time Rudy reached Vitaly and Maria’s apartment.
 The streets were coated with a centimeter of ice before the rain turned to snow.
 The wind hammered at the windows and blew curtains of snow that hid the world more than a block away.
-In their shared happy medium buzz, one part alcohol, one part Christmas, they were all struck by the holiday appropriateness of escaping to their youth and throwing an impromptu slumber party.
+In their shared happy medium buzz, one part alcohol, one part Christmas, the Ring Group’s inner circle were all struck by the holiday appropriateness of escaping to their youth and throwing an impromptu slumber party.
 Why crawl home in a blizzard when they could all sleep safe and warm, cheek by jowl, in Vitaly and Maria’s cozy apartment?

 Maria threw herself into remaking her apartment into a bunkhouse for her Christmas party guests.
 Like snacks and vodka, Maria seemed to have an endless supply of blankets and pillows.
 Eight months pregnant, baby due the first week of February, she directed the pushing back of the furniture and the arrangement of blankets and pillows and four great downy sleeping bags into sleeping spaces for all nine of her unexpected overnight guests, three in the children’s room—the twins, little Ksenia and Rudolf, got to partake in the adventure, too, bedding down in their parents’ room—and six in the living room.